Loading...

 Our World Cup futures model simulates every match of the tournament 10,000 times, reflecting real fixtures, updated qualification pathways, and the revised rules that govern third-place advancement.
 This framework gives a clearer picture of each nation's probability to progress, reach key milestones, or lift the trophy—something only a simulation at scale can capture.

 Here, history also matters.
-Nations with strong World Cup pedigrees—such as Argentina, Germany, Brazil, and France—carry performance weight, but the model remains grounded in recent, relevant results.
+Nations with strong World Cup pedigrees—such as Argentina, England, Brazil, and France—carry performance weight, but the model remains grounded in recent, relevant results.

 How our World Cup futures model works